 By Bruce Bower

 We asked the SMB community which topics they wanted to learn more about it in the upcoming “Peak Performance Trading and Investing” video course.
 Out of a list of ten topics, second place was ”Checklists – How to Filter Out The Noise and Make Better Decisions”.
-The Top 3 will be covered in depth during a June 3rd free webinar.

 This is an interesting topic because in order to discuss it, we first need to understand one thing: